Los Angeles Wrongful Termination Lawyer

 An employer who fires an employee for ‘exposing to view or ‘making known’ an employer’s illegal conduct plainly violates a ‘fundamental’ or ‘substantial’ public policy regardless of the militancy or the decibel level of the report and even if the employee has chosen not to actively oppose the illegal conduct.
 A contrary rule would provide corporate managers incentive to terminate any employee after the employee has reported illegal activity but before the employees has had the opportunity to ‘protest’ such activity.
 Moreover, such rule would unfairly penalize an employee, such as Holmes, who deems it appropriate to address the situation by working through company channels rather than engaging in some form of adversarial conduct, Id.

-to speak to an Los Angeles Employment Lawyer
+To speak to an Los Angeles Employment Lawyer

 Please do not rely on this page for legal advice.
 The law is very fact specific to each case.
 In addition, The law frequently changes and there are legal doctrines not explained here in that must be understood in order to understand law.